Onion: Eye irritation

 The amount of sulfenic acids and lacrimal factor released and the irritation effect differs among Allium species.
 In 2008, the New Zealand Institute for Crop and Food Research created "no tears" onions by genetic modification to prevent the synthesis of lachrymatory factor synthase in onions.
 One study suggests that consumers prefer the flavour of onions with lower LFS content.
 Since the process impedes sulfur ingestion by the plant, some find LFS− onions inferior in flavour.

 A method for efficiently differentiating LFS− and LFS+ onions has been developed based on mass spectrometry, with potential application in high-volume production; gas chromatography is also used to measure lachrymatory factor in onions.
 In early 2018, Bayer released the first crop yield of commercially available LFS-silenced onions under the name "Sunions".
 They were the product of 30 years of cross-breeding; genetic modification was not employed.

 Guinea hen weed and honey garlic contain a similar lachrymatory factor.
 Synthetic onion lachrymatory factor has been used in a study related to tear production, and has been proposed as a nonlethal deterrent against thieves and intruders.

+Other effects

 Onions are toxic to animals including dogs, cats, and guinea pigs.

+Onions can accumulate heavy metals such as cadmium and lead, particularly when cultivated in contaminated soils.
+The European Union regulates the presence of these contaminants.
+Several studies monitoring onion crops have reported cadmium or lead concentrations that exceed regulatory limits.